laborin/pico-xbar/README.md

 **New:** Custom CGO/Objective-C wrapper for NSStatusBar (`internal/statusbar/`), menu builder (`internal/menu/`), and app logic (`internal/app/`).

-## Writing Plugins

-The xbar documentation for writing plugins applies to pico-xbar: [https://xbarapp.com/docs/plugins/](https://xbarapp.com/docs/plugins/)

-## Unsupported Plugin Parameters

-While I aimed for full plugin API compatibility with the base xbar project, these parameters are not implemented:
+### Plugin parameters

+**Unsupported:**
-- `font`/`size` - Custom fonts require more complex NSAttributedString handling, I did not need this for my use case.
+- `font`/`size` - Custom fonts require more complex NSAttributedString handling.
+I did not need this for my use case.
 - `key` - Keyboard shortcuts for menu items.
 NSMenuItem supports this but I have not implemented it.
 - `alternate` - Shows alternate item when holding Option key.
 Would need extra logic to track modifier keys.

+**New:**
+- `shrinkImage` - When `true`, resizes images to 16x16, useful if you want to show well aligned icons.
+Default is `false` (original size, same as xbar).

+## Writing Plugins

+The xbar documentation for writing plugins applies to pico-xbar: [https://xbarapp.com/docs/plugins/](https://xbarapp.com/docs/plugins/)

 ## Build from source